lhbikos/ReCenterPsychStats/docs/07-OnewayANOVA.md

 This "isn't exactly" what we found for the same data using R and R packages.
 However, the algorithms for those packages would take into consideration the unbalanced design (i.e., unequal cell sizes).
 Such a characteristic is a limitation, but is beyond this lesson.

-#### What are the degrees of freedom for your numerator an denominator?
+#### What are the degrees of freedom for your numerator and denominator?

 Numerator or $df_M$:  2
 Denominator or $df_R$:  111